PISAresearch/pisa/12-watchtower-API.md

 * **Encrypted transaction**: The ```cipher```,```hash_function```,```encrypted_blog``` states how the WatchTower can later find the dispute transaction and decrypt the justice transaction.
 * **Customer signature** The ```customer_address``` and ```customer_signature``` provides an explicit message about the job from the customer.

 Generally, this standard is trying to achieve a reputationally accountable watching service.
 The signed job from the customer provides an explicit acknowledgement of the transaction details that is important for the WatchTower to decide whether they can accept it.
-If the decrypted justice transaction does not satisfy the signed job (e.g. fee too low), then the WatchTower is not obliged to fulfil it.
+If the decrypted justice transaction does not satisfy the signed job (e.g. fee too low), then the WatchTower is not obliged to fulfill it.

-The _explictiness_ of the signed job ensures there is a clear protocol trasncript between the customer and WatchTower.
+The _explicitness_ of the signed job ensures there is a clear protocol trasncript between the customer and WatchTower.
 Given the blockchain and decrypted justice transaction, anyone can verify that the WatchTower could have satisified the job.

 ## Signed Receipt Fields